Interested in learning more?

 Eco-Reps stand for sustainable action, so we also encourage you to actively demonstrate your personal commitment in those places where you can have the most impact.
 Eco-Reps are not “green police.”
 Eco-Reps are educators and mentors.
 As an Eco-Rep, you should feel free to politely observe and make note of problem behaviors or unsustainable systems, but you should always be courteous, respectful and supportive rather than punitive.
 It’s important to remain sensitive to the university's policies and structure.
 Eco-Reps should also be a voice for sound practices regarding our campus environment, its inhabitants, and the planet at large.
 Eco-Reps should always strive to “practice what they preach” and to lead by example.

-Eco-Reps will engage in an annual project to be decided by the current Eco-Reps at the beginning of each fall semester.
-The projects should engage the community around UofL in some highly visible and meaningful efforts.
-Eco-Reps are encouraged to partner with RSOs, Residence Life, the Student, Staff, and Faculty Senates, and other campus organizations to spread the word about sustainability on campus, and to help identify opportunities to engage with sustainability.
+Eco-Reps are also encouraged to engage in an annual project of your choosing.
+The projects should engage the community around UofL in visible and meaningful ways.
+Eco-Reps typically work most effectively when they partner with RSOs, Residence Life, the Student, Staff, and Faculty Senates, and other campus organizations to spread the word about sustainability on campus, and to help identify opportunities to engage with sustainability.

 The Eco-Reps Advanced training program at UofL offers serious sustainability advocates the opportunity to work with a UofL mentor in a particular sustainability area to develop a focused project that addresses the needs of the university or wider community.
-The Advanced program begins with video training about a particular topic, such as bicycling for transportation, or urban composting (more advanced trainings in the works).
+The Advanced program begins with video training about a particular topic, such as bicycling for transportation, or urban composting.
 You’ll then explore a set of supplemental materials on the topic and develop a proposal for a community project.
-Proposals will be reviewed by the Sustainability Council and the Eco-Reps mentor.
+Proposals will be reviewed by the Sustainability Council and the Eco-Reps DIrector.
 If approved, the project will be conducted under the supervision of an Eco-Reps mentor and you will be listed on UofL's Sustainability website as being among UofL's advanced community mentors available for consultation.